• Recipe Index

 • Powdered sugar

-How to make Easy Eggnog Cheesecake:
+How to Make Eggnog Cheesecake

-• To start, you’ll want to wrap the outside of your springform pan with aluminum foil.
+1. Prepare the springform panWrap the outside of your springform pan with aluminum foil.
 When baking, you will put the pan into a water bath, and this will ensure that water will not seep into your pan.

-• To make the gingersnap cookie crust, mix together the cookie crumbs, sugar and melted butter.
-Press onto the bottom and up the sides on the pan.
-Bake for 10 minutes and then remove from oven and let cool slightly.
+3. Press onto the bottom and up the sides on the pan.
+Bake for 10 minutes.

-• In a large bowl, beat the cream cheese and sugar with an electric hand mixer or stand mixer with fitted paddle attachment until smooth and fluffy.
+4. To make the eggnog filling: In a large bowl, beat the cream cheese and sugar with an electric hand mixer or stand mixer with fitted paddle attachment until smooth and fluffy.

-• Beat in eggnog, vanilla, and nutmeg on low speed until combined.
-Add eggs, one at a time, beating until just combined.
+5. Beat in eggnog, vanilla, and nutmeg on low speed until combined.

-• Pour batter into prepared crust.
-Place pan into a larger pan (I used a roasting pan) and fill with boiling water until it reaches halfway up sides of springform pan.
-This will prevent the cheesecake from cracking on top.
+8. Place pan into a larger pan (I used a roasting pan) and fill with boiling water until it reaches halfway up sides of springform pan.

-• Bake for about an hour, or until edges are set but center is still slightly jiggly.
-Turn off oven, crack oven door, and keep cheesecake in oven for 30 minutes.
+10. Turn off oven, crack oven door, and keep cheesecake in oven for 30 minutes.
 Then, remove from oven and let cool for about an hour until refrigerating.

-How to Store Homemade Cheesecake:
+How to Store Homemade Cheesecake

-To store this cheesecake, make sure it’s cooled completely to room room temperature.
+To store this holiday cheesecake, make sure it’s cooled completely to room room temperature.
 Then wrap loosely in aluminum foil or plastic wrap (while still in the pan) and refrigerate until ready to serve.

 Once cheesecake is served (and you are storing leftovers), wrap the cake tightly in plastic wrap and refrigerate.